 Flour.
 I use a combination of whole wheat and all-purpose flour.
 If you use whole wheat only, the bread will be denser and feel a bit dry.
-It can be made with all-purpose white flour only.
-I haven’t experimented with flours like spelt, but it is possible.
-If you’re thinking about trying, start with a smaller amount to see how it works.
+It can be made with all-purpose white flour and no whole wheat.

 I can’t stress this enough: this sandwich bread takes almost zero effort to make.

-- Mix wet ingredients.
+Step 01.
 Melt the butter and warm up the milk.
 Microwaving each for 30 seconds is enough.
 In a medium bowl, mix butter, milk and eggs.

-- If you keep your whole wheat flour in the freezer/fridge: let it sit at room temperature for at least 30 minutes.
+- If you keep whole wheat flour in the freezer/fridge: let it sit at room temperature for at least 30 minutes.
 Using it cold will slow down your yeast activity and compromise the rise.

-Storing and Freezing
+Storing and freezing

 Store this bread in a bread keeper or any airtight container to prevent it from drying up.
 This sandwich bread is good for up to 4 days, if stored correctly.
 After that, it starts to get dry.

-This lazy no-knead bread goes great with butter while still hot.
+This bread goes great with butter while still hot.
 Try making grilled cheese with it, add some gouda and ham.
 Put a slice on your toaster the next day and spread some cream cheese.

-I love to eat it with honey and nothing else: it’s so tasty and puts a big smile on my face.
+I love to eat it with honey and nothing else: it’s so tasty and puts a big smile on my face!
 Sometimes I’m so happy and boring.

-- 1 1/2 cup warm milk
+- 1 ½ cup milk lukewarm

-- 4 tbsp melted butter
+- 4 tablespoon butter melted

-- 2 eggs
+- 2 eggs large

-- 1 1/2 tsp instant yeast
+- 1 ½ teaspoon instant yeast

-- 2 tbsp brown sugar
+- 2 tablespoon brown sugar

-- 2 cups (250 g) all-purpose flour
+- 2 cups all-purpose flour

-- 2 cups (240g) whole wheat flour
+- 2 cups whole wheat flour

-- 1 tsp salt
+- 1 teaspoon salt